Getting started with Azure DevOps

 To create the token, go to your Azure DevOps organization User settings > Personal access tokens, then select + New token.

-Create a new personal access token in Azure.
+Create your first personal access token in Azure.

 On the next page, under Scopes, make sure that you specify at least the scope Code > Read & write.

-Set the scope of your new token to Read & write.
+Set the scope of your new personal access token in Azure.

 Then, click Create to generate the token.